gurel/eisenhower-box/README.md

 ### Note to self
-- Check how to  Dev and Prod builds separately
+- Check how to Dev and Prod builds separately both on BE/FE, so that i may omit some debug code.
-- Check Akka remoting and configuration
+- Check Akka remoting and clustering
-- Akka supervision
+- Check out Akka supervision
 - Add Testing
-- dynamoDB must manually be started as Playhooks don't work on test
+- DynamoDB must Manually be started when testing with activator as Playhooks don't work on test

 ### Captains Log
-- New Project
+- Create project using activator
-- Created a webpack setup in npm with Babel ES6 support (output 3 files app.js, vendor.js, style.css), didn't actually go into less/sass yet only plain css (see: webpack.config.js)
+- Created a webpack setup in npm with Babel ES6 support (outputs 3 files app.js, vendor.js, style.css), didn't actually go into less/sass yet only plain css (see: webpack.config.js)
-- Attached npm scripts to SBT in order to build and watch for changes (hot-loading)
+- Attached npm scripts to play hooks in order to build and watch for changes (hot-loading)
-- start with directives
+- Started with directives for matrix
-- scoped style and templating
+- Figured out how to do scoped styling and templating for directives.
-- get bootstrap as external dep.
+- Added bootstrap as external dep.
-- Build matrix DOM
-- play with scope
+- Finished Matrix directive
+- Played with scopes for a bit, figured out how to pass data/functions to directives.
-- generalization of directive creation
+- Generalized directive creation
-- Started play controllers
+- Started playing with Play Controllers
-- Configured IntelliJ to debug
+- Configured IntelliJ to Debug Play framework
 - Started to look at akka for non-blocking functionalities
 - Created model class for Task
-- Created task actors
+- Created Task Actors for persistance
-- Created task dao
+- Created task DAO for easy access to task actors
-- checked how to do callbacks in controllers (java8 rules!)
+- checked how to do callbacks in controllers (java8 rocks!)
+Figured out how to use CompletableFuture/CompletionStage classes.
-- started to look ad DynamoDB for persistant storage
+- started to look at DynamoDB for persistant storage
 - checked how to create and use Java annotations (syntax has changed since i last used java)
-- Started to implement annotations to support dynamodb
-- Found that aws sdk has already implemented annotations and mapping for dynamodb, so switched to that.
+- Started to implement annotations to support dynamodb, although later on found out that aws sdk has already implemented annotations and mappers for dynamodb, so removed my implementations.
-- Started implementing TaskDAO to use actors so i can perform non-blocking DynamoDB actions.
-- Install and attach DynamoDB to SBT
+- Install and attach DynamoDB to Playhooks
-- Configured /gitignore
+- Configured .gitignore
-- Implement DynamoDb on actors
+- Implement DynamoDB on actors
 - Add service to angular to do task operations
 - Add status to task (BE and FE)
 - Angular routing to add a settings screen
 - Implemented service and model for User
 - User Authentication to Play, uses sessions.
 - Play Twirl templating for login and register pages
+- Added hashing for password

 ### Screenshots
 ![Sample App View](docs/assets/ss-login.png)